 When cleaning leaves or other debris from your lawn, driveway, or sidewalk, use a broom or rake instead of water from a hose.

-Disconnect your downspout and direct your downspout to landscaped areas or catch rain in a rain barrel for later use on your landscaping.
+Disconnect and redirect your downspout to landscaped areas or catch rain in a rain barrel for later use on your landscaping.

-Donate unwanted aquatic pets to a hobby club or school instead of releasing them into waterways where they might establish a population.
+Donate unwanted aquatic pets to a hobby club or school instead of releasing them into waterways where they might become invasive.